Expert Psychotherapy

 What Is Psychotherapy for ASD?

-With us, psychotherapy for ASD borrows from a variety of modalities.
+Psychotherapy for ASD borrows from a variety of different modalities.
 It utilizes CBT to focus on building functional skills and reducing behaviors that interfere with daily life, as well as addressing anxiety, rigid thinking patterns, and/or emotional dysregulation.
 Psychotherapy also offers an oppurtunity for developing emotional connection, social understanding, and interpersonal skills in the context of the therapeutic relationship.
 These skills can then be generalized beyond the context of therapy.

 What Improvements Can I Expect From Psychotherapy?